keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

   repository is hosted on GitHub so we can use GitHub Actions to implement the promotion of an artifact from one stage to the next.
-  We do this by running a workflow that creates the pull requests for updating the `Application` manifests in the different stages.
+  We do this by running a workflow that creates the pull requests for updating the ArgoCD `Application` resource in the different stages.
 - [Helm](https://helm.sh): The configuration of the application for each stage is maintained via two separate Helm charts, one for each stage.
 - [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/)/[Jaeger](https://www.jaegertracing.io):